-BY TPH AMBASSADOR LAINIE RUBIN
+BY LAINIE RUBIN

 An interview with the 2017 Retired Racehorse Project Thoroughbred Makeover’s Show Hunter Champion “Seeking Fame’s” owner Charlotte Cannon